Cloudistics/REST-API/README.md

   * Optional fields in the request are "description" and "tags".
   * Networking "type" options are "Virtual Networking", "Node-Only" or "Bridged".
 If virtual networking is chosen, "vnetUuid" is required and "firewallProfileUuid" is optional.
+  * The boot order should contain all existing template disk files and networks (vNICs) tied to the template.
+The following are failures that can happen with relation to the boot order:
+    * If there is not at least one disk included in the boot order, the request will fail as at least one storage disk is required.
+    * If there is not at least one network (vNIC) included in the boot order, the request will fail as at least one network is required.
+    * If a template disk file tied to the template is not included in the boot order, the request will fail.
+The diskUuid property must be set to the uuid of the template disk file.
+    * If a network (vNIC) tied to the template is not included in the boot order, the request will fail. the vnicUuid property must be set to the uuid of the template vNIC.
+  * With multiple vNICs included in the networks and boot order, the name must start with "vNIC".
+For example, "vNIC 0".
+The name must be the same in both sections for a particular vNIC.
+  * Each template vNIC must be included in both the networks section and the boot order section.

 ### Start Application